We’re committed to keeping our readers informed.

 We’ve removed our paywall from essential coronavirus news stories.
 Become a subscriber to support our journalists.
 Subscribe now.

-As of June 29, six of New York’s ten regions are in the fourth and theoretically final phase of a four-phase reopening process following the statewide coronavirus lockdown; four are in phase yhree, including New York City, which joined other regions like Long Island as of July 6.
+As of August 14, all of New York’s 10 regions are in the fourth and theoretically final phase of a four-phase reopening process following the statewide coronavirus lockdown; New York City was the last the enter Phase Four on July 20, while every other region had been in Phase Four for weeks.

 What happens in the four reopening phases?